 By now this had taken all weekend.
 My family couldn’t pry me out of my room.
 I needed to finish this so I could open my door and see the real world again.
 But after about 10 false starts on Tarjan’s and then Johnson’s algorithm, I decided to go back to good old recursion.
 I really just needed a correction to my original implementation.

 The help came from this Depth-First Search (DFS) writeup by Rashid Bin Muhammad, PhD.
-The algorithm was simple, and told me which nodes to properly mark as visited by partitioning them into White (undiscovered), Gray (discovered by not finished) and Black (finished).
+The algorithm was simple, and told me which nodes to properly mark as visited by partitioning them into White (undiscovered), Gray (discovered but not finished) and Black (finished).
 That appeared to do the trick.

 I was now only worried about execution time.
 It was possible that for large trees with lots of loops, it might takes seconds, minutes, or even hours to find all the loops.
 But these worries were alleviated when my BetaBeast test GEDCOM file (graciously provided to me by Andy Hatchett) was handled, finding exactly 2,727 ancestral loops containing 1,522,771 people in a fraction of a second.